Course Number and Title: EDD 273 Advanced Solid Modeling

 - Develop virtual models of mechanical components and assemblies using advanced parametric modeling techniques.
 (CCC 1, 2, 5, 6; PGC 1, 2, 3, 4, 5, 6)

-- Design, develop, and document a complete parametric model of a complex mechanical assembly/system using parametric modeling software while working within a team.
+- Design and develop a complete parametric model of a complex mechanical assembly/system using parametric modeling software while working within a team.
 (CCC 1, 2, 3, 4, 5, 6; PGC 1, 2, 3, 4, 5, 6)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.

 Upon completion of this course, the student will: